International Women’s Day! – An Interview with Louise Dickins

 It’s as relevant now as at any time since 1911.
 Thankfully, women and their place in the world is very much a theme of the moment.
 International Women’s Day was started by the suffragettes back in 1911 and just last month we celebrated the culmination of all their hard work and sacrifice with the 100 year anniversary of women getting the vote in the UK.
 Since then, we’ve come so far and yet there’s still a long way to go.
 Women are the biggest area of economic growth in the world but too often we aren’t treated equally.
-Recent headline stories have helped to swell a strong global momentum for change and #TimesUp and #MeToo are both excellent parts of this momentum.
+Recent headline stories have helped to swell a strong global momentum for change.
 The theme of this year for International Women’s Day is #PressForProgress and that’s a great campaign to get behind.
-At Dickins, there’s complete gender equality and I think that would be the case in the majority of women led businesses, so let’s encourage more women to start their own companies.
+At Dickins, there’s complete gender equality.
+I think that would be the case in the majority of women led businesses, so let’s encourage more women to start their own companies.

 2. Who has inspired you to get you to where you are in your career?

 My Mum, Marianne, has probably been my biggest inspiration.
-She was working when hardly any Mums worked and never said to me this is how to do it, but she definitely enabled me to find my entrepreneurial side.
+She was working when hardly any Mums worked.
+She never said to me this is how to do it and she definitely enabled and encouraged me to find my entrepreneurial side.
 For example, when I left university, my boyfriend and I hired a flat from her for the Edinburgh Festival and set up our own bed and breakfast.
-We also cooked breakfast for Jools Holland and his band every day as well as doing various cleaning jobs (I cleaned for Spike Milligan which felt super exciting but I never met him.)
+We also cooked breakfast for Jools Holland and his band every day as well as doing various cleaning jobs.
+I cleaned for Spike Milligan which felt super exciting but I never met him.
 We worked so hard, I can’t remember ever feeling so physically tired but we paid off our overdrafts (we were so lucky not to have huge student loans then) and definitely learned a huge amount along the way!

 I worked in Hong Kong for five years after I left university, but then came back to Edinburgh and worked alongside my Mum in the property management company she’d set up – Dickins.
 Perhaps amazingly for a mother and daughter, we worked well together with almost no arguments.
 We were a good team.
 My Mum is unique.
 She has a big character and great people skills and I’ve learned a lot from her.
 I come from a long line of strong women on both my mother and my father’s sides and I’m the eldest of four daughters so women have been very important in my life.
 Now I have two sons so I need to make sure I teach them that women are just as good as men – in fact often better!!
-I also feel proud to employ great women – Nicky, Tory, Shawna and Nina and Colin is a bit of an honorary woman sometimes too!
+I also feel proud to employ great women – Nicky, Colette and Louisa.

 3. What advice do you have for women starting their own business?